Cloud Adoption Transforming Physical Security

 Like any critical application or function, Physical security often necessitates costly servers that entail significant upfront investments and ongoing management.
 These servers are responsible for processing video feeds from security cameras to identify noteworthy events in addition to alarms coming from hundreds and thousands of sensors, readers and electronic components.
 In contrast, a cloud-based model can efficiently handle substantial computational demands.
 Additionally, security companies provide regularly updated software, ensuring that users always have access to the latest version.
 Another reason to shift to cloud-based systems are features that allow organizations to swiftly adjust to evolving security needs and effectively manage their infrastructure.

-Some common challenges in traditional / conventional systems could be: A camera could be broken after a security breach, thereby producing no video, or system failure due to compatibility issues arising because of outdated firmware.
+Some common challenges in traditional / conventional systems could be: A camera could look broken after a security breach, thereby producing no video, or system failure due to compatibility issues arising because of outdated firmware.
 Many of these problems are addressed through a well purposed cloud strategy, and organizations are likely to favour hybrid cloud solutions, which combine various environments, such as on-premises systems with public or private cloud options.
 These hybrid models can deliver the advantages of both approaches.

 Through the cloud platform, we can oversee and manage security equipment remotely, eliminating the need for on-site visits.
 This capability is particularly advantageous for businesses that operate across multiple regions or have distributed locations, as it helps reduce labor and time costs while enhancing overall work efficiency.